Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

-Why are there 4.7K resistors on the power inputs to the RTC?
-And is a diode needed on the VCC connection?
-The diode on VBAT I can understand, I think.
-Also, VBAT voltage will be above VCC.
-That seems to be ok according to the data sheet, I think.
-Also, maybe it would be better to stick a big capacitor on VBAT.
-A 220uF capacitor would last around 94 hours at 5V, or 61 hours at 3.3v, by my calculations.
-That's the MAX31331, which uses 65nA on battery, and there will be leakage in the capacitor (and diode if not trickle charging) that will probably shorten the time.

 The PC104 connector is actually two connectors, a 64-pin (4x16) one and a 40 pin one (4x10).
 Need to figure out how to represent that.

 The 3.8K resistor on HW\_POWER\_OFF\_N is a strange value.
 Can it be a more normal 4.7K or 10K?
+Yes

+Add more vias around the ground areas in RF.

+Figure out what happens when the two lockstep processors lose sync.
+Burns knows.
+If one of the processors goes bad, is there a way to just run with one processor?

-What does the HW SENSE (Pin 6 on CPU) do?
+What does the HW SENSE (Pin 6 on CPU) do? - Get rid of it

 Do steel RF shields affect the inductors under or around them?
 Is aluminum better?